Installation

 Once boincai_hub

-is properly installed on your machine, you might want or to get started.
+is properly installed on your machine, you might want configure environment variables or check one of our guides to get started.